 A lyrical history of England's greatest county.

-Yorkshire, it has been said, is 'a continent unto itself', a region where mountain, plain, coast, downs, fen and heath lie close.
+Yorkshire is 'a continent unto itself', a region where mountain, plain, coast, downs, fen and heath lie close.
 By weaving history, family stories, travelogue and ecology, Richard Morris reveals how Yorkshire took shape as a landscape and in literature, legend and popular regard.
+The result is a fascinating and wide-ranging meditation on Yorkshire and Yorkshireness, told through the prism of the region's most extraordinary people and places.

 Richard Morris is emeritus professor of archaeology at the University of Huddersfield.
 He began his career working on excavations under York Minster in 1971.
 Since then he has worked as a university teacher, as director of the Council for British Archaeology, as director of the Leeds Institute for Medieval Studies, and as a writer and composer.
 His book Churches in the Landscape (1989) is widely regarded as a pioneering classic.
 Time's Anvil: England, Archaeology and the Imagination was longlisted for the Samuel Johnson Prize and shortlisted for the Current Archaeology Book of the Year Award.
 He is completing a new biography of the aeronautical engineer Barnes Wallis, and working on a social history of interwar England from the air.